 All handling of personal data must have a legal basis.
 The county administrative board is active in a large number of legal areas, which is why it is not possible to define the legal grounds for each individual instant of data processing performed here on the website.
-If you want to know more about which of your personal data we process, please contact the appropriate county administrative board or the Swedish County Administrative Boards’ common organisation for data protection, NOD.
+If you want to know more about which of your personal data we process, please contact the appropriate county administrative board or the Swedish County Administrative Boards’ common organisation for data protection, Safir.

 The county administrative boards are joint controllers

 All 21 county administrative boards across the country have a common IT organisation, and in a number of respects we also have shared systems.
 The county administrative boards are thus joint controllers with respect to the new General Data Protection Regulation (GDPR).
 The country administrative boards are also joint controllers together with other government agencies.

 Legislation requires a structure, and it should be clear to the data subject how responsibility is apportioned between the county administrative boards and other government agencies; i.e., who is responsible for ensuring your personal data is processed lawfully, securely and fairly.

 As the county administrative boards have similar tasks, the government agencies have chosen to have a common organisation (called “Safir”) for data protection and GDPR.
 One requirement of GDPR is that the government agency must appoint a data protection officer and notify the Swedish Data Protection Authority, which is the supervisory authority.

 The role of the data protection officers is to monitor compliance of GDPR, provide advice and support, help you as a data subject and act as a point of contact for the Swedish Data Protection Authority.

 If you have any questions or opinions on how the county administrative board processes your personal data, please contact the data protection officer via e-mail.